 The name “Dragonfall” is held to come from the early days of the Last Dragon War.
 It is said that the last dragon to fall in the war died in Dragonfall.

 Urban Dragonfall covers the eastern-most part of the island.
-The rest of the island, while not part of the city proper, is nevertheless a part of the Free City.
-Urban Dragonfall is a mixed-race metropolis.
-The population is only about 60% human.
-Non-humans have full rights there.
-Even orcs, goblins, kobolds and the like are allowed to participate in society, assuming they can abide by Dragonfall’s laws.
+It is a mixed-race metropolis.
+Discrimination of humanoids based on race is strongly against Dragonfall’s culture.
+Even goblinoids, orcs, kobolds and the like are allowed to participate in society, assuming they can abide by Dragonfall’s laws.
+Granted, this is a challenge for many such beings.

-To the west of urban Dragonfall is Mount Elric, an inactive volcano.
+To the west is Mount Elric, an inactive volcano.
 Roads curve around the volcano to the north and south.
-On the eastern slope of the volcano itself is the Abbey of St. Amici, home of the Brothers of the Blue Rose.
+On the eastern slope of the volcano itself is the Abbey of St. Amici, home of the Brothers and Sisters of the Blue Rose.
 The abbey is normally open to visitors.

-Finally, at the southwestern tip of the Gazebos is a port town called Mariana, which is also technically part of the Free City of Dragonfall.
-The waters near Mariana are quite shallow, but an artificial harbor is under construction there.
-Farmers from the Gazebos usually find it easier to travel to Mariana with their wares and sail from there to urban Dragonfall, rather than travel the road and go around Mount Elric.
+At the southwestern tip of the Gazebos is a port town called Darmianne, which is also technically part of the Free City of Dragonfall.
+The waters near Darmianne are quite shallow, but an artificial harbor is under construction there.
+Farmers from the Gazebos usually find it easier to travel to Darmianne with their wares and sail from there to urban Dragonfall, rather than travel the road and go around Mount Elric.

-Dragonfall is ruled by an absolute, hereditary monarchy.
-The current ruler is Queen Beryl II of House of Adzo, currently age 82.
+Dragonfall is ruled by an absolute, hereditary monarchy of humans.
+The current ruler is Queen Beryl II of House Adzo, currently age 82.
 Queen Beryl’s has declared her granddaughter Juniper to be her heir, though her son Mahan also has a claim.

 The Queen is aided in her administration of Dragonfall by the Privy Council, a body of experienced administrators.
 The privy councilors wield great power in the day-to-day running of Dragonfall, but they serve entirely at the Queen’s pleasure and can be replaced at any time by Her Majesty.